NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/lidar/calc-biomass_py.md

 ```

-We know apply the Random Forest model to the predictor variables to retreive
+We know apply the Random Forest model to the predictor variables to retrieve
 biomass.